 However, this may not be the only mechanism involved.
 Quinoa contains 20-hydroxyecdysone, a steroid hormone.
 In a mouse study, it interfered with several genes responsible for fat storage, inflammation, and insulin resistance .

 In cell studies, saponin prevented the formation of fat cells, indicating it may also play a role .

 When considering the benefits associated with saponins, it’s important to remember that there are no human clinical trials assessing their impact on human health.

 Likewise, human research on how quinoa affects weight loss is limited to a single randomized controlled trial of 30 women.
 More research studies on this finding are necessary.

 While quinoa has positive effects on cholesterol and blood glucose levels, no single food is curative in the treatment of disease.
 The health benefits of eating quinoa are the same benefits that are received from eating a healthy, whole-food diet rich in fruits and vegetables.

-Diabetics who include quinoa in their diet report that it doesn’t spike their blood sugar like rice or bread.
-Most also agree it has a pleasant, nutty flavor, though some claim it smells terrible and tastes like animal feed.
+Diabetics who included quinoa in their diet reported that it didn’t spike their blood sugar like rice or bread.
+Most also agreed it had a pleasant, nutty flavor, though some claimed it smelled terrible and tasted like animal feed.

 Quinoa is also popular with bodybuilders who use it in place of brown rice to increase their intake of complete proteins.
 However, some lifters feel it’s too calorie dense and prefer to eat more of other foods to get the same amount of nutrients.

-While quinoa is a heart-healthy food, plenty of people who eat quinoa regularly report struggling with high cholesterol.
+While quinoa is a heart-healthy food, plenty of people who ate quinoa regularly reported struggling with high cholesterol.

-Some users of quinoa report bloating, gas, and diarrhea.
+Some users of quinoa reported bloating, gas, and diarrhea as the main adverse effects.
 Quinoa is high in fiber, so these symptoms are likely a result of increasing fiber intake.